 Student Services & Resources

-The Office of Graduate Affairs and Services, led by the Assistant Dean for Graduate Affairs, manages all aspects of admission, retention, academic policy, student life, and services for graduate students in the College of Communication.
-Graduate Affairs works closely with department and program chairs, student groups, and other offices and departments both within and outside of the College.
+The Graduate Affairs office, led by the Assistant Dean for Graduate Affairs, manages all aspects of admission, retention, academic policy, student life, and services for graduate students in the College of Communication.
+Graduate Affairs works closely with department and program chairs, student groups, and other offices and departments both within and outside of the college.
 Graduate students should direct any questions to email@example.com.

 The College of Communication Career Services office provides a multitude of services and resources to COM students and alumni.
 Career counseling is available to assist students and alumni in exploring and researching communication careers, discussing their findings and proposed career goals, and receiving professional input on the appropriate steps toward those goals.

-Special events held throughout the school year include COM Job Fairs, numerous company information sessions, and alumni-student networking events.
+Special events held throughout the school year include numerous company information sessions, and alumni-student networking events.

 For more information concerning COM Career Services, call 617-353-3490 or email firstname.lastname@example.org.

 Research is an integral part of faculty and student activities in the College of Communication (COM) at Boston University.
 Researchers at COM use the most advanced theory and methods to examine communication phenomena.
 Addressing both theoretical and applied problems through a range of quantitative and qualitative perspectives, faculty and students engage in the most cutting-edge developments in communication research that provide an extraordinarily fertile ground for innovation and science.

 The Communication Research Center (CRC) was established in 1959 and reorganized in 1994.
 The CRC pioneered the use of television as a research tool, conducting systematic analyses on the effects of television on children and measuring political opinions and voting intentions.
 This early beginning led the CRC to develop a specialty in survey research methodology.